When your colouring is stronger than your clothing colours, then your clothes appear even more subdued and ineffective by comparison.

 The colours on the L are ok.
 When your eye makeup is very frosty, or blingy in some other way, your eyes get dull to the same extent, as hers have.
 You may feel her eyes look pretty, but are you looking at the eye color, or is your attention preoccupied with the makeup color or application?
 Think about discerning exactly what you are looking at.

-The toffee blonde of the hair isn’t so bad.
+The toffee blonde of the hair is not so bad.
 I can imagine a sweater this colour, and it wouldn’t wear her, or the other way round.
 It might turn her skin too yellow if she can’t balance the amount and type of heat, meaning that Autumn and Spring have different heat.

 The red hair on the R seems to take over the energy of the entire photo.
 I think it’s too dark and too cool a red.
 Is it just the big style?
 I think it would have the same effect in the hairstyle on the L.